alan-j-lin/alan-j-lin.github.io/_posts/2018-08-08-project-mcnulty.md

     OR rob2_outcomeid LIKE '%CS%'
     OR rob2_outcomeid LIKE '%SB%'
     OR rob3_outcomeid LIKE '%CS%'
-    OR rob3_outcomeid LIKE '%SB%'
+    OR rob3_outcomeid LIKE '%SB%';
 ```

 As each rob (runner on base) had an outcome id, by looking for the presence of either 'SB' (stolen base)
 or 'CS' (caught stealing) I was able to grab the steal events.

-With 145 features, there was a lot of information that was contained in this dataset.
+With 145 features, there was a lot of information available for each play.
 While a lot of these features
-would deem to be non-predictive, there were a couple features that I thought would be great to have but would allow the model too much information.
-To be specific, for each event there were features describing the pitch type, pitch speed, and pitch location.
-From a baserunner's point of view this would be information that would be great to have as one could determine approximately
-how much time the runner would have to reach the next base.
-However in the real world this information would not be available
+would end up not being predictive, there were a couple features that I thought were informative but not reflective of a real-time situation.
+For example, information on the pitch type, pitch speed, and pitch location would be very useful for a base runner.
+These features would allow a base runner to estimate approximately how much time they had to reach the next base.
+However, in the real world this information would not be available to the runner or manager so I decided to restrict these features from the model.

-to the runner or manager, instead they would have to guess based on past behavior the expected pitch that the pitcher would deliver.
-To mimic this, instead of using those three features I joined my dataset with player statistics from [Fangraphs].
+As a substitute, I joined my dataset with player statistics from [Fangraphs].
 Specifically I utilized the pitcher [pitch type distribution statistics] as a proxy for the pitch type and velocity, while the hitter [plate discipline statistics] was a proxy for pitch location.
+This is a reflective of how a base runner would be guessing what pitch the pitcher would throw based on their past tendencies.

 [Kaggle]: https://www.kaggle.com/sportradar/baseball
 [Fangraphs]: https://www.fangraphs.com/